eddyjimenez/fbla-community-service-app/README.md

 When you log in as an admin, you get taken to the "Admin Panel" screen where you have elevated priviledges and you have access to adding users, seeing a list of all students as well as double clicking and accessing every students "Student Information" screen.
 As an admin, you can also generate reports.

 # Generating Reports
-Admins can generate a weekly or monthly report of all the student's hours and all the changes made in that week or month.
-By selecting the radio buttons above the "Generate Report" button, the admin can choose whether to generate a weekly report or a monthly report.
-All the changes made are stored in a local file called "log.txt" and are imported at the time of generation.
+Admins can generate a report of all the student's current hours.
+This report will be generated as a pdf and saved on the computer as "[month]-[day]-[year]-FBLA-Hours-Report.